 "In the best chapters, Blue Highways has a way of making me feel proud to live in a country that still has open spaces and forgotten corners."

 Every once and a while I see a Land Cruiser around town and point it out to my two boys.
 I tell them it's just like the one I used to drive.
-Aside from those rare moments, I don't think about that Land Cruiser much at all.
+When they ask why I sold it I never have a good answer.

 As great writers always do, he managed to make his story a part of my story.
-His roads, too, will always be my roads—roads that need to be driven slowly, with both windows down, where there are only jackrabbits and open spaces as far as the eye can see.
+His roads, too, will always be my roads—roads that need to be driven slowly with both windows down, roads where there are only jackrabbits and open spaces as far as the eye can see.